-Today you'll hike Río Celeste, one of the true natural wonders of Costa Rica.
+When you arrive in Río Celeste, one of the true natural wonders of Costa Rica, you will be amazed by what you see.
 The river’s electric blue hue is the result of a mixture of sulfur and carbonate, which is produced by the nearby Tenorio Volcano.
 You'll trek along the river, hiking rainforest trails for approximately four hours.
 Along the way, you'll stop at Los Teñideros, the point where two brooks meet and form this turquoise-colored river.
 Eventually, you'll reach the jewel in the crown of this river: the Río Celeste waterfall.

 After the hike, get back on the road and drive two hours southeast to Arenal Volcano National Park and the town of La Fortuna.
 For dinner, choose from one of the town's 100+ restaurants.
 Solid options include:

 - Don Rufino, an upscale grill serves up big portions with a decent wine list.
 Also has vegetarian options.

 - Café Mediterraneo, an Italian restaurant where you can't go wrong.
 They make their own fresh pasta and have a wood-fired pizza oven.